-- Object Teams is a member of the Simultaneous Release Train since Indigo (2011)
+Between releases Indigo (2011) and 2020-06 Object Teams was a member of the Simultaneous Release Train

 The IDE is in development since 2003 and is based on the Eclipse Java development tools (JDT).
 It seamlessly supports and extends all features of the JDT like incremental compilation, code completion, quick-fixes, refactoring, debugging, etc.

 It is also possible to develop Eclipse plug-ins with OT/J and adapt existing plug-ins by hooking aspects into them.
 This technology — called OT/Equinox — can be used for all kinds of OSGi bundles including RCP components.

 The OTDT itself has been developed using OT/Equinox thus showcasing the power of this technology in terms of unanticipated adaptations while sustaining a clear design that is easy to maintain.

 The OT/Equinox and OTDT have been tested on Linux, Windows and MacOS, but should run on any OS running a recent (≥1.8) JRE.
 Latest builds require JRE 11.
 To install OTDT, Eclipse Java Development Tools (JDT) must be installed first.